mucinoab/mucinoab.github.io/content/proyectos.en.md

 | + | - | [ | ] | > | < | , | . |
 |---|---|---|---|---|---|---|---|

-For example, this is an implementation of the enigmatic _Hello World!_ program.
+For example, this is an implementation of the emblematic _Hello World!_ program.

 > ++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++.>+.+++++++..+++.>++.<<++++++++
 +++++++.>.+++.------.--------.>+.>.